Shashi0989/Pythia/R.md

 ### Shared machinery with `Compare.py`

-`ALL_OBSERVABLES` (extended with the same eight `dPhi_*` entries described in §4), `_adaptive_edges`, `_log_edges`, `_choose_edges`,
-histogram helpers, and `safe_input` follow the same reasoning as the identically-named pieces in `Compare.py` — deliberately kept consistent so a reader who understands one script already understands the corresponding piece of the other.
+`ALL_OBSERVABLES` (extended with the same eight `dPhi_*` entries described in §4), the shared `load()`-style derivation of every cross-particle observable from raw branches, `_adaptive_edges`, `_log_edges`, `_choose_edges`, histogram helpers, and `safe_input` follow the same reasoning as the identically-named pieces in `Compare.py` — deliberately kept consistent so a reader who understands one script already understands the corresponding piece of the other.
 The differences worth calling out:

 ```python
 def make_palette(n_items): ...